V Corps (United States): Eastern Europe

-War on Terrorism
+Iraq

 At the end of 2002, V Corps deployed to Kuwait under United States Central Command for the Iraq War.
 The United States-led coalition brought about a regime change in Iraq and satisfied international concerns about Iraq and weapons of mass destruction.
 The corps and its maneuver brigades crossed into Iraq on 21 March 2003 as the main effort.
 In sixteen days of fighting, V Corps advanced more than 540 miles straight-line distance from Kuwait to Baghdad, decisively defeated the Iraqi Armed Forces, and toppled the regime of Saddam Hussein.

 On 15 June 2003, the corps formed Combined Joint Task Force 7, based in Baghdad, and continued military operations to pacify the remainder of Iraq, rebuild the country, and create democratic institutions.
 As part of Combined Joint Task Force 7 mission, V Corps soldiers sought out and arrested or killed the major figures in the previous Iraqi regime, culminating in the arrest of Saddam Hussein himself.
 On 1 February 2004, V Corps was succeeded in Combined Joint Task Force 7 by III Corps and redeployed to its home station in Heidelberg, Germany.
 In recognition of its combat achievements in Iraq, the Department of the Army, in 2004, awarded the Headquarters and Headquarters Company the Meritorious Unit Commendation (Army).